Marriage Separation Agreement (Free Forms and Templates)

 The finances

-The marriage separation agreement must clearly define how the finances will be shared and should cover various things such as:
+It must clearly define how the finances will be shared and should cover various things such as:

 Spousal support

 Money paid from one spouse to the other to assist them in maintaining their conventional financial lifestyle is referred to as spousal support.
-During marriage separation, each spouse must be able to have at least a fair share of the proceeds of the separation to be able to maintain their conventional lifestyle.
+During separation, each spouse must be able to have at least a fair share of the proceeds to be able to maintain their conventional lifestyle.
 Therefore, the couple may decide to share their finances and help each other maintain their conventional lifestyle.
-Some of the factors that should be considered when considering spousal support include The duration of the marriage, the couple’s standard of living before separation, the health and age of both spouses, and the future financial prospects of each spouse.
+Some of the factors that should be considered when considering spousal support include, The duration of the marriage, the couple’s standard of living before separation, the health and age of both spouses, and the future financial prospects of each spouse.

 Child support